matloff/omsi/README.md

 local machine.
 See "Submitting your answers" below for uploading to the instructor.

-By the way, your files are saved to the same directory from which you launched OMSI, with file names beginning with 'omsi_answer', e.g.
+By the way, your files are saved in your OMSI Home directory, i.e.  the same directory from which you launched OMSI, with file names beginning with 'omsi_answer', e.g.  __omsi_answer2.txt__.
-__omsi_answer2.txt__.
 This can be useful if you want to check later what you submitted.

 <b><i>Compiling/running code:</i></b>

 Save the code first.
 Then, if the problem involves a compiled language such as C, select <b>File | Compile</b>.
 A new window will pop up, displaying the results.
-Then select <b>File | Run</b> (or for an interpreted language like R or Python, go to this step directly).
+Then select <b>File | Submit & Run</b> (or for an interpreted language like R or Python, go to this step directly, no compile step).
 A new window will pop up, displaying the results.

 <b><i>Submitting answers:</i></b>

 Submit the answer to a particular question by clicking on the question number on the left side of the OMSI screen, and selecting <b>File |
 Submit</b>.
 This will upload your answer to the instructor.
-A dialog box specifying whether submission was successful will then be displayed.
+A dialog box specifying whether submission was successful will then be displayed after a second or two.
+(Do not perform any OMSI operations while waiting for this.)

+Note:

-Each time you submit your solution to a question, the new solution overwrites the old one.
+1. Each time you submit your solution to a question, the new solution overwrites the old one.

+2. Each time you run your code, it is automatically submitted to the server.

 **IMPORTANT NOTE:**  If the network is busy, there may be a delay of a few seconds, before the submit operation completes and the